ckeditor/ckeditor4/tests/plugins/dialog/manual/inputfocusmobile.md

 @bender-ui: collapsed
 @bender-ckeditor-plugins: wysiwygarea, toolbar, link

-## Test both editors:

-1. Scroll down until editor is visible.
+1. Scroll down until editor is visible and press link button.
-1. Press link button.

-## Things to check:

-- Play around focusing and blurring inputs, zooming and scrolling page.
+1. Focus other input in dialog.

-#### Expected:
+## Expected:

-- When opening dialog or focusing input caret page should be scrolled in a way caret is visible.
+- After each step page should be scrolled in a way caret is visible.

-#### Unexpected
+## Unexpected

 - Caret is outside of current viewport.